Sajjad-HTLO/Review/README.md

 ```http
 Put /api/comments/{id}
 ```
-This endpoint will be used to verify or reject a comment
+This endpoint will be used to verify or reject a comment (By an admin user)

 The body payload has a single `decision` the attribute:
 ```javascript